GDS-Education-Community-of-Practice/gds-education-community-of-practice.github.io/_pages/webinars.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/yKpjnvL5sWY" title="Webinar recording" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
  -->

 Data science has emerged as a crucial component of scientific research in recent years, and its applications are becoming increasingly widespread in many fields.
-As a result, integrating data science education into undergraduate physics teaching has become essential to prepare students for the demands of modern research.
+As a result, data science education has become essential to prepare students for the demands of the modern job market.

-This webinar will discuss the importance of data science education in Physics and explore ways to incorporate it into undergraduate Physics courses.
-The webinar will be presented by Physics and Data Science experts, who will share their experiences and insights on this topic.

-Whether you are an undergraduate Physics student, an educator, or a researcher, this webinar is an excellent opportunity to learn about the importance of data science education in Physics and discover new ways to incorporate it into your teaching and research.
+This webinar will explore various programs in data science available at universities.
+From undergraduate to graduate programs, we'll discuss the unique opportunities each program offers students interested in pursuing a career in data science.
+Our panel of experts will also provide insights into the job market for data scientists and the skills necessary to succeed in the field.
+Whether you are an undergraduate student, an educator, or a researcher, this webinar is an excellent opportunity to learn about the importance of data science programs.

 The webinar will take place on May 16, 2023, at 1:00 pm EST. The [panelists](#may-2023-panelists) are [Peter Alonzi](https://datascience.virginia.edu/people/peter-alonzi) from the University of Virginia, [James Hickman](https://sites.google.com/site/jameshickman6810/) from Georgetown University, and [Sarah Stone](https://csde.washington.edu/affiliates/stone-sarah/) from the University of Washington.